Senior Lecturer in Health Care Ethics

 4. Which argument about a famous violinist did Thomson develop, and how is the argument used here?

-1. What do you think about the House of Lords’ Select Committee’s attempt to justify embryo research?
+1. What do you think about the House of Lords’ Select Committee’s attempts to justify embryo research?

 2. What is meant by ‘sentience’?
 Do you think sentience is relevant to determine moral status?